Miss-Inputs/miss-inputs.github.io/game-reviews/_posts/2021-01-17-there-is-no-game.md

 series: There is No Game
 genres: ["point & click", "adventure", "puzzle", "comedy"]
-other-categories: ["short", "free", "pixel art"]
+tags: ["short", "free", "pixel art"]
-protagonist: ["unidentified"]
+protagonist: "unidentified"
 engine: Unity
+rating: 7
+difficulty-rating: 3
 ---

 Another one that I played because it is allegedly short.
 Yeah, it is.
 That’s okay.
 This is one of those “comedy games where you piss off the narrator” games, similar in vibes to The Stanley Parable, but this one is in the form of a pixel-arty point & click adventure of sorts.
 You are presented with a title screen and a narrator trying to convince you that there isn’t a game.